Rebel459/unified-api-docs/docs/client-events/guis.md

 Allows you to access and add to Gui (HUD) elements.

-The `renderHotbar` event is particularly useful over an equivalent mixin as Fabric and NeoForge have differing @Inject mixin targets (`renderHotbarAndDecorations` vs `renderHotbar`).
+The `renderHotbar` event is particularly useful over an equivalent mixin as Fabric and NeoForge have differing @Inject mixin targets (`extractHotbarAndDecorations` vs `extractHotbar`).

 `Gui` is exposed directly, in addition to all other parameters you'd get from mixining into the equivalent methods.